 We recommend using a hand-picked, first cold-pressed extra virgin olive oil.
 What is this, you may ask?
 The International Olive Council states that only the first cold-pressed olive oils are “extra virgin.”
 However, the law permits a company to label the olive oil as “first pressed” or “cold-pressed,” but this does not mean they are “extra virgin.”
 I know, it’s a bit confusing.
 So, let’s break it down:

 - First pressed means the olives were crushed and pressed only one time, and generally, the olive oil extracted from the first press is of the highest quality.

 - Cold-pressed means that the olives never exceed a temperature of approximately 80 degrees Fahrenheit during the pressing process, ensuring a higher quality product.

-So, the term “first cold-pressed” means that both these quality standards are adhered to.
+So, the term “first cold-pressed” means that both these quality standards were adhered to.
 With all the articles in the news about faux olive oils, make sure yours is the “real deal.”
-How, may you ask?
+How, you ask?
 Read up on your brands or purchase from local farmers.
 We love Greek olive oils, in particular.
 They are amber in color and are very rich in flavor!

 How to Eat It

 - Eat it “as is” as a snack or appetizer

 - Eat it alongside grilled chicken or salmon

 - Add it to a gyro or falafel lettuce or flatbread wrap

 Store tabbouleh, with or without the dressing, in an airtight container in the refrigerator for up to 4 days.
 Allow it to warm to room temperature before consuming it.